So you have ideas. Multiple ideas in fact. Enough that you can’t do them all at once, so you don’t start on any of them.

 When you honour yourself, and your finite time on earth, above any vague concept of ‘a good idea’, you will start to find things shift.
 You may find yourself more willing to play with an idea, mould it to suit you, and then just before it’s ready, you may take the bespectacled alien’s advice and decide to just do it.

-You’ll be shit scared, but trust me, it’s ride you want to take.
+It might be scary to say directly, but trust me, it’s ride you want to take.
 The pay off is your life, lived in full colour.

 Sounds like a darn good idea to me.